-Occurrence-based insurance is a type of medical malpractice insurance which protects the physician from liability arising from care that results in a patient’s injury or death.
-Tail Coverage vs Occurrence Policy is essential to understand.
+Occurrence-based insurance is a type of medical malpractice insurance that protects the physician from liability arising from care that results in a patient’s injury or death.
+Tail Coverage vs. Occurrence Policy is essential to understand.

 An occurrence-based policy differs from claims-made in that an occurrence-based policy covers any claim for an event that took place during the period of coverage, even if the claim is filed after the policy expires.
 Thus, an occurrence-based insurance policy does not require tail insurance.

 How Much More Does Occurrence Cost Than Claims-Made Insurance?

 Since one does not need tail insurance under an occurrence-based insurance policy, the annual premium for an occurrence-based policy is approximately 35% more than a claims-made policy.
 So, if the average claims-made policy yearly premium is $6000, an occurrence-based policy would cost $8100 in coverage.
 The American Medical Association provides resources to find affordable insurance.

 The cost of coverage is based on the claims history of the provider and the number of individual and group patients seen per year.
 Providers with high annual patient visit counts will have a lower insurance premium since their claims are spread out over more people.

 Additionally, doctors who perform below average in terms of malpractice claims will pay less than providers who incur higher claim rates.
 A doctor’s risk profile is also considered when determining the rate an insurance company will charge for the occurrence-based policy.
 According to the National Institutes of Health, provider age is also factored into the equation, as younger physicians are at higher risk of committing malpractice or making an error than older practitioners.

 What Is the Advantage of Occurrence Based Coverage?